Skip Navigation and Go To Content

 Avian Influenza: H5N1

-The H5N1 influenza virus currently infects large numbers of both wild birds and domestic poultry is influenza A (H5N1).
-This influenza A found in birds – commonly referred to as avian influenza – is a highly pathogenic strain in birds, which means it causes high rates of death when birds are infected.
-Avian influenza H5N1 virus has spilled over from just infecting birds into a wide variety of mammals.
+The virus currently infecting large numbers of both wild birds and domestic poultry is influenza A subtype H5N1.
+This influenza A found in birds – commonly referred to as avian influenza – is a highly pathogenic strain in birds, which means it causes high rates of death when birds are infected; therefore, it is often referred to as highly pathogenic avian influenza (HPAI).
+Avian influenza H5N1 virus has spilled over from just infecting birds into a wide variety of mammals, including cows and pigs.
 Since 1997, more than 900 human cases of influenza A (H5N1) that spilled over from birds have been reported in 23 countries, with more than half of these cases resulting in death.
-Symptoms have ranged from mild disease to severe or critical disease and death.
-Fortunately, we have not seen sustained human-to-human transmission.
+Symptoms in humans have ranged from asymptomatic or mild disease to severe or critical disease and death.
+There was a case of human H5N1 in the US in 2022 - fortunately, the illness was mild and we did not see human-to-human transmission.
+In March 2024 in the US, we saw a second case of spillover of influenza H5N1 into humans, this time from dairy cows.

 TEPHI’s Role in Detection and Response